alexdieu/TIGIF/README.md

 THE .8XP IS GENERATED IN `8xp-progs`

-USE `convert.py` to generate everything needed and convert it (the conversion is automatic and degrade video to 25x25(in THEORY it could go to 64x64 for vid less than 3-4sec) picture , else it would be too big)
+USE `convert.py` to generate everything needed and convert it (the conversion is automatic and degrade video to 25x25(in THEORY it could go to 64x64 for vid less than 1 sec) picture , else it would be too big)

 *WARNING : `makeVpy.exe` is not usable out of usage*

 `makeVpy.exe` was modified by me for the usage of TIGIF(source code and credits at https://github.com/alexdieu/TIGIF#credits-)

+IF U GOT `makeVpy.exe: *** [bin/TIGIF.8xp] Error 1` THIS MEANS THAT YOUR GIF IS TOO LONG

 ## Credits :